 David Molenhuis is a member of the Between the Lines publishing collective and works as its publicist and accounts and IT manager.
 He is a writer and former chairperson of the Canadian Federation of Students.
 In 2014 he co-edited Mess: The Hospital Anthology (Tightrope Books) with long-time creative collaborator and patient advocate Julie Devaney and is the author of the forthcoming book Fired Up about Student Rights (Between the Lines).

 Alice Moore has worked with children and youth in public libraries in Toronto and New York.
-She is currently a collections specialist for youth materials, including print, music, and e-resources, and is a passionate advocate for youth and YA reading.
+She is currently a collections specialist for youth materials, including print, music, and e-resources at the Toronto Public Library and is a passionate advocate for youth and YA reading.

 Eric Obenauf founded the publishing company Two Dollar Radio with his wife, Eliza.
 Their publications have been honored by the National Book Foundation, named Notable Books at the New York Times, finalists for the Los Angeles Times Book Prize, and placed on best-of-year lists at O, The Oprah Magazine, the Washington Post, NPR, and others.
 He was included in Publishers Weekly‘s ’50 Under 40’ list, and was a finalist in the magazine’s 2016 “Star Watch” program.
 Two Dollar Radio runs The Flyover Fest, a multidisciplinary festival featuring artists working in music, literature, and film over the course of 3 days in Columbus, Ohio, and in 2017 opened a bookstore/bar/plant-based cafe and event space called Two Dollar Radio Headquarters.